ibm-cloud-docs/assistant-data/dialog-webhooks.md

 # Making a programmatic call from dialog
 {: #dialog-webhooks}

 This feature is generally available with 1.4.1.
-It was released as a Beta feature with 1.4.
+It was released as a beta feature with 1.4.
 {: note}

 To make a programmatic call, define a webhook that sends a POST request callout to an external application that performs a programmatic function.
 You can then invoke the webhook from one or more dialog nodes.